AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33606-users-get-error-when-saving-cms-page-assigned-to-hierarchy.md

 ---
-description: The MDVA-33606 patch solves the issue where the users get *Unique constraint violation found* error when saving a CMS page assigned to hierarchy tree.
-This patch is available when the Quality Patches Tool (QPT) 1.1.3 is installed.
-The patch ID is MDVA-33606.
-Please note that the issue was fixed in Adobe Commerce 2.4.3.
+title: "MDVA-33606: Users get error when saving CMS page assigned to hierarchy"
 labels: QPT patches,Quality Patches Tool,MQP,QPT,QPT 1.1.3,CMS page,constraint violation,hierarchy,Magento,Adobe Commerce,on-premises,cloud-infrastructure,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2
-title: 'MDVA-33606: Users get error when saving CMS page assigned to hierarchy'
 ---

-# MDVA-33606: Users get error when saving CMS page assigned to hierarchy

 The MDVA-33606 patch solves the issue where the users get *Unique constraint violation found* error when saving a CMS page assigned to hierarchy tree.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.3 is installed.
 The patch ID is MDVA-33606.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.